-I wanted to see MODEL performance in the difference between flat strategy, where I would ignore kelly criterium and actual betting (with Kelly Criterium).
+I wanted to see the MODEL performance in the difference between flat strategy, where I would ignore kelly criterium and actual betting (with Kelly Criterium).

 The average bet size was 1.777 units/game, so I couldn’t use 1 unit for flat, because the profit would be lower with flat analysis, right?
 This is why I use 1.777 units/game for flat analysis.
-I also didn’t take proportion strategy for this comparison.
+I also didn’t take a proportion betting strategy for this comparison.

-FLAT STRATEGY (1.777 Units/game):
+FLAT BETTING STRATEGY (1.777 Units/game):

-ACTUAL KELLY CRITERIUM STRATEGY:
+ACTUAL KELLY CRITERIUM BETTING STRATEGY:

 Because I estimate the winning percentages for the games and then I calculate my own odds.
-This is the only way I see how to beat a bookmakers.
+This is the only way I see how to beat bookmakers.

 - 673 Picks